ericandrewlewis/double-ajax-request-in-the-browser/README.md

-# Ghost AJAX in the browser
+# Duplicate AJAX request in the browser

-This a proof of concept to display how a browser may send a "ghost" AJAX request with a Node.js server.
+This a proof of concept to display how a browser may send a duplicate AJAX request in tandem with a Node.js server.
+The second AJAX request is not explicitly invoked by JavaScript, and isn't recorded in the Network pane.

 Install [node.js](http://nodejs.org) and install dependencies